Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 I do think they wrapped everything up as best they could while still leaving an opportunity for them to make a sequel if they want to.
 It’s a good ending, and I did like it, but I didn’t love it.

 This is not an anime series that will appeal to the “mainstream” anime crowd.
-This is more of a nice in the science fiction/mystery audience; this is basically a sleeper hit that only people who are interested in the story’s premise will sit down and watch.
+This is more of a niche in the science fiction/mystery audience; this is basically a sleeper hit that only people that are interested in the story’s premise will sit down and watch.

 Anime fans only give this anime low scores because either they didn’t like how the story was adapted or there weren’t enough “action scenes” for them.
 This is not an action anime, this is a mystery anime, and it’s a good mystery.